Dell Latitude 7400 2-in-1 review: The DeLorean of laptops

 The Latitude 7400 2-in-1 is the world’s smallest 14-inch 360-degree convertible laptop, and it’s also the world’s longest-lasting (at least, by our testing).
 That’s no small feat.
 It also benefits from a very useful ExpressSign-in feature that locks the laptop when you step away.
 So far, it appeals to consumers just as much as its target market of business professionals.

-The only problem: It’s priced for business budgets, at a whopping $2,803 discounted.
-The $4,004 sticker price is enough to give the typical consumer a case of indigestion, even if nobody will ever pay that price.
+The only problem, and that’s the price.
 If you need your laptop to last for two working days on a single charge of the battery, without sacrificing performance along the way, then this is the 2-in-1 for you – if you can afford it.

 Is there a better alternative?